 For over 25 years, Wildsight Education has fostered a love for nature and environmental stewardship across the Columbia Basin.
 FutureMakers is the latest step in continuing this mission, empowering the next generation to take action and create a more sustainable world.

-The Outdoor Learning School and Store is hosting a free webinar to introduce this program to educators on Tuesday, October 29th, 4 pm Pacific.
-Participants will receive a discount code to access outdoor learning resources upon registration.
+The Outdoor Learning School and Store hosted a webinar to introduce this program to educators on Tuesday, October 29th.
+The recording is now available!